-Once you finally have your baby's feeding and sleeping routines down pat, you may wonder when that first tooth will appear.
+Once you have finally mastered your baby's feeding and sleeping routines, you may wonder when that first tooth will appear.
 Although you may notice an increase in your baby's drooling, that does not necessarily mean a breakthrough is imminent.
-To assist your baby through this process, be aware of the signs of teething, and try a few tactics to help your child feel better.
+To assist your baby through this process, take note of teething signs and try a few tactics to help your child feel better.

 When Does Teething Start?

 The baby teething timeline is different for every child, but the average first tooth eruption occurs between 5 and 7 months.
 Teething can begin up to 2 months before the initial tooth sighting, so you may notice the symptoms earlier.
 By age 2 1/2, most children will have their full set of 20 baby teeth.